pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

 AC-2
 </td>
 <td style="text-align:center;">
-d
+c
 </td>
 </tr>
 </tbody>
 </table>

-The mean calcification rate in the HCO2 group was mean 0.307 (SD = 0.14) mg/g/day, whereas the mean in the LCO2 group was 0.56 (SD = 0.257).
-A
+The mean calcification rate in the HCO2 group was mean 0.316 (SD = 0.139) mg/g/day, whereas the mean in the LCO2 group was 0.566 (SD =
-Student two-samples t-test showed that the difference was statistically significant, t(87) = -5.821, p &lt; 0.0001, d = -1.235.
-Thus, the ocean acidification group saw on average a 45% reduction in calcification rates.
+0.253).
+A Student two-samples t-test showed that the difference was statistically significant, t(87) = -5.821, p &lt; 0.0001, d = -1.235.
+Thus, the ocean acidification group saw on average a 44% reduction in calcification rates.

 ## Tank Effects